jhuang-2021/Context-based-selling-platform/README.md

 the process involves a few steps:

 1. User Registration: one needs to register on the platform and create a user account
-2. Buyer Registratio: on top of the User Registration, to buy a product or service, you need to register as a buyer
+2. Buyer Registration: on top of the User Registration, to buy a product or service, you need to register as a buyer
 3. Seller Registration: apart from user registration, if you want to sell a product or service, you need to register as a seller